zappuf/groovy_tut/README.md

 ## Nextflow

-If you're going through this tutorial to familiarive yourself groovy before learning nextflow, you will be fine going through chapters 1 to 12.
+If you're going through this tutorial to familiarize yourself groovy before learning nextflow, you will be fine going through chapters 1 to 12.